Thank you to all involved in this inspiring meeting

 - Professor Thomas Sejersen, EPNS Board member, Karolinska Institute, Stockholm, Stockholm

-- Participants select 2 of the 8 working groups: one from Band A and one from Band B.
+- Participants selected 2 of the 8 working groups: one from Band A and one from Band B.

-- All participants attend selected project presentations from the 8 working group break-out sessions.
+- All participants attended selected project presentations from the 8 working group break-out sessions.

 Thursday 25 November 2021

 11:09 Plenary lecture: Anna Lindstrand: “Zebrafish Models of Genetic Neurological Disorders”.

 12:30 Working Group Break-out Rooms Band A*: 4 groups in parallel, participants attend ONE.

 16:00 Working Group Break-out Rooms Band B**: 4 groups in parallel, participants attend ONE.

 19:15 Social Event.